 This morning I packed my bags and enjoyed one last visit at the hammam in Granada.
 I drove back to the coast and explored Malaga’s old castle, (Castillo de Gibralfaro).
 From here you’ll have beautiful views of the harbour and the city of Malaga and its endless stretches of coast line.

 I couldn’t believe it was about time to return my car and fly back home again!
-I saw so much on my road trip through Andalusia.
+I saw so much on my travel through Andalusia.

 As you can read above, I had quite a busy schedule and in the end got a bit tired.
 Looking back, I could have easily made some changes.
 Here are my recommendations for the changes on my own Andalusia road trip itinerary: